LatimerLab/postfire-management/README.md

-# IMPORTANT: This repo is not current.
-Current development is on the LatimerLab account:
+# IMPORTANT: This repo in the LatimerLab account is the current one.
+Older branch in the djnyoung account is no longer current.
 https://github.com/LatimerLab/postfire-management

 # Post-fire forest management